 Leaving a conditioner that contains SLS/SLES in your hair for 5-10 minutes increases your susceptibility to irritation.
 The harsh chemicals can strip essential oils from your scalp, making hair dry and breakable, and creating a poor scalp environment for natural hair growth.

-SLS/SLES-free Viviscal Moisturizing Conditioner is a gentler way to keep your hair full of volume and shine.
-Following a gentle rinse using Viviscal Gentle Shampoo, simply apply the conditioner liberally, massaging from the roots to the ends of your hair.
+SLS/SLES-free Viviscal Strengthening Conditioner is a gentler way to keep your hair full of volume and shine.
+Following a gentle rinse using Viviscal Thickening Shampoo, simply apply the conditioner liberally, massaging from the roots to the ends of your hair.
 Once applied, leave the conditioner in your hair for 2-3 minutes.
 If your hair is particularly fine, then leave it in for even less time, as there is less hair to moisturize.

 The conditioner will soften, nourish and moisturize your hair without the usual irritants.
 Once it has had a little time to work its magic, rinse thoroughly and dry with a soft towel to reduce breakage.